johnalison/WorkingPhilosophy/BookNotes/AIModernApproach.md

 - Why we see color: fruit is a bribes trees offer animal to carry their seeds.
 Signal the bribe with colors.
 Fruits starts green then changes to red or yellow when ripe.
 Fruit eating animals need to see these changes.

+#WhoWeAre

 - Have realized deep network better and over fitting fears overblown.

 - Critics of weak AI objected to the very possibility of intelligent behavior (now seen as short sighted)

 - Autonomous weapons scalable weapons of mass destruction.
-Scale of attach is proportional to amount of hardware one can afford.
+Scale of attack is proportional to amount of hardware one can afford.
    | Leave property intact.
 Can be applied selectively - possible untraceable

 - k anonymity: a database is k-anonymous  if every record in the database is indistinguishable from at least k-1 others.

-- explanations are not decisions, they are stories about decisions
+- Explanations are not decisions, they are stories about decisions

+  #AI

 - In 1900, 40% of US in agriculture, in 2000 only 2%, in 2010 25% played farmville.

 - Almost any tech in the wrong hands can cause harm, but with AI the hands might be operating on their own.

+  #AI

 - Krakova 2018 (AI agents that have gamed the system) https://deepmind.com/blog/article/Specification-gaming-the-flip-side-of-AI-ingenuity

+ #AI

 - Trying to write down all the rules so that the robot always does the right thing is almost certainly hopeless.
    eg: trying to write loophole-free tax code for several thousand years without success.
 Better to make a robust sense of "I want to pay my taxes"

+#AI #Leadership #Invert

 - Some warn we have no experience controlling powerful non-human entities with superhuman capabilities.
 Not quite true, centuries of experience with nations and corporations.
 Our record of controlling these entities is not very encouraging.
 (Wars / Global warming ect)

+#AI

 - "Money is like gasoline during a road trip.
 You dont want to run out of gas on your trip, but your not doing a tour of gas stations.
 You have to pay attention to money, but it shouldn't be all about money."